 The Rome International Choral Festival is one of Rome’s premier annual summer music events.
-The festival features Mass participation at St. Peter’s Basilica in the Vatican, and a formal finale concert at Rome’s Chiesa di Sant’Ignazio di Loyola.
+The fifteenth-annual festival will feature Mass participation at St. Peter’s Basilica in the Vatican on June 24th, 2024 and a formal finale concert at Rome’s Basilica di Santa Maria degli Angeli e dei Martiri on June 25th, 2024.
 The festival chorus will include mixed-voice singers and choirs from across North America that will come together to rehearse and perform en masse under the baton of maestro Z. Randall Stroope.
-Tour and festival production is provided by Music Celebrations International.
+Tour and festival production is produced by Music Celebrations International.

 Melded from Greek, Etruscan and Roman civilizations, Italian (Roman) culture has influenced Western thought, art, music, literature and civilization more than any other.
 The senses almost reel from exposure to history, architecture, art (Italy is the repository of a large percentage of the world’s greatest art), and beauty unequaled anywhere else in Europe.
 The creativity, craftsmanship, artistic energy that made Rome great are still in full evidence in the New Millennium.

 Z. Randall Stroope